IgorRubinovich/event-emitter-joint/README.md

 why anyone would want to do this.

 #### How it works
-Internally the joint is listening for newListener/removeListener events and adds/removes them to/from broadcasters.
+- Listens for its own newListener/removeListener events and adds/removes them to/from broadcasters (ignoring newListener/removeListener themselves).
+- When a new broadcaster is added via addBroadcaster(s), it will get all of already existing listeners.
+- Similarly when a broadcaster is removed via removeBroadcaster(s) all of the listeners are removed from it, unless keepListeners is used.

 ## API

 The interface is inherited from native EventEmitter.
-You may provide the constructor with a broadcaster or an array of broadcasters.
+You may provide the constructor with a broadcaster or an array thereof.

 Extra methods: